Koormavatara

-Koormavatara (ಕೂರ್ಮಾವತಾರ) is a 2011 Indian Kannada drama film directed by Girish Kasaravalli, based on short story of the same name written by Kum.
+Koormavatara is a 2011 Indian Kannada drama film directed by Girish Kasaravalli, based on short story of the same name written by Kum.
 Veerabhadrappa.
 It stars Shikaripura Krishnamurthy, Jayanthi and Apoorva Kasaravalli in the lead roles, and Harish Raj, Cheswa, Rashmi Sumukha, Goa Dattu and Sumukha Bharadwaj feature in supporting roles.
 The story revolves around a government employee cast in a play to portray Mahatma Gandhi, who, on course, realizes that playing Gandhi is easier than imbibing and implementing his principles in real-life.

 The film was screened in 17 film festivals and won acclaims Bangkok, New York and Vancouver.
 At the 59th National Film Awards, it was awarded the Best Feature Film in Kannada.

 Plot

 Rao, who is at the edge of retirement from government service, happens to play the role of Mahatma Gandhi in a television serial.
 Unknowingly the qualities of Gandhiji imbibe in him.
-How resurrect is the crux of the film?
-‘One would certainly question himself after seeing this film' opines Dr Girish.